Capri vs. Amalfi Coast: Which One is Better?

 Or, maybe you’re down for the whole immersive experience – go for it.
 It all depends on what you’re looking to get out of visiting these places, and I hoped this blog post gave a glimpse as to what they’re both like!

-If you’re looking for additional advice on traveling in Italy advice, I’ve been all over that country, so click here.
+If you’re looking for additional advice on traveling in Italy advice, I’ve been all over the country, so click here.